chetmurthy/sandbox-public/camlp5/qast.md

 This is an LL(1) grammar, interpreted by Camlp5, and the marker for antiquotations is "V".
 Full details of the grammar language can be found in the Camlp5 documentation.
+You can see in it, that we've used `V sexp "exp"` (renamed for convenience to "v_sexp") everywhere internally, and that `Atom` is parsed by `V atom "atom"` (again, giving an antiquotation position.).

 ### 2. Generate a Hashconsed version of the AST type